jtmlock/MemeGenerator/README.md

 * Profile pages for each user
 * Settings (Accessibility, General, etc.)
 -Update Settings screen created
+-Persistant Log in
+-User is able to switch between camera and album
+-User is able to logout

 ## User Story Update-
 * Users are able to open camera from Mobile device of Photo library from simulator